qiang1981cn/devsecops-neuvector/docs/part-1.md

 Bootstrap Password: admin
 ```
 By pass the invalid SSL certificate warning, you should be prompted a `Welcome to Rancher` page.
-Provide the bootstrap password `admin` generated during setup.
-Hit `Log in with Local User`

-Following page will be presented with
-a) You can setup your own administrative password  by selecting `Set a specific password to use`
+Provide the bootstrap password `admin` and setup your own administrative password  by selecting `Set a specific password to use`
-b) You will be presented with Rancher URL
 Accept the Terms and Conditions

 ![Rancher UI](./Images-10-13-2021/part1-step3-3-rancher-ui-change-rancher-password-post-initial-login-and-rnacher-url-pg2.PNG)